hudson-and-thames/arbitragelab/docs/source/time_series_approach/ou_optimal_threshold_bertram.rst

 .. math::
     {dX_t = {\mu}({\theta} - X_t)dt + {\sigma}dW_t}

-where
-:math:`\theta` is the long-term mean, :math:`\mu` is speed at which the values will regroup around the long-term mean and :math:`\sigma` is the amplitude of randomness of the O-U process.
+where :math:`\theta` is the long-term mean, :math:`\mu` is the speed at which the values will regroup around the long-term mean and :math:`\sigma` is the amplitude of randomness of the O-U process.

 Trading Strategy
 ****************